varTapexe/EdgyPro/README.md

 ### Installation ⬇️

-1. Purchase EdgyPro on Discord: [EdgyPro Discord](https://discord.gg/AdQFxcH6vN).
+1. Purchase EdgyPro on the [website](https://edgypro.net/purchase) or in the [EdgyPro Discord](https://edgypro.net/discord).
-2. Add the script to your Tampermonkey dashboard.
+2. Add the Google extension [Tampermonkey](https://chromewebstore.google.com/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo) to your browser.
-3. Navigate to edgenuity.com.
+3. Go to the **Tampermonkey Dashboard** by clicking the extension icon in the top right then clicking Dashboard.
-4. Input the key attached to the purchase email to activate the menu.
+4. Drag & drop the attached file into the dashboard to install the script.
+It should open a page where you can click install.
+5. Open or refresh Edgenuity then input and redeem your key that you received in the email.

 ### Usage 🤖